 Prior to our August 2018 initial public offering, or the IPO, we granted all equity awards pursuant to the 2006 Plan.
 Following our IPO, we have granted all equity awards pursuant to the 2018 Plan and the Inducement Plan.
+We have historically granted options to our named executive officers, however, in May 2021, in consultation with our compensation consultant, and based on market data, we granted RSU and PSU awards to certain of our named executive officers as further described below.
 All options are granted with a per share exercise price equal to no less than the fair market value of a share of our common stock on the date of the grant of such award.
 Generally, our stock option awards vest over a four-year period subject to the holder's continuous service to us.
+Going forward, we will continue to evaluate our equity compensation practices with respect to the use of options, RSUs, and PSUs and may use a mix of these equity vehicles to incentivize our executive team.

-In February 2020, our board of directors granted options to purchase 290,000 shares to Dr. Holmlin and 120,000 shares to Mr. Oldakowski.
-Each option has an exercise price of \$1.04 per share and vests as follows: shares subject to the option vest monthly over 48 months beginning on the one-month anniversary of the vesting commencement date, such that the option shall be fully vested and exercisable on the four-year anniversary of the vesting commencement date, provided in each case that the holder is then providing services to us in accordance with the terms of the 2018 Plan.
+In April 2021, our Compensation Committee granted annual options to purchase 775,000 shares to Dr. Holmlin and 275,000 shares to Mr. Oldakowski.
+Each option has an exercise price of \$7.83 per share and vests as follows: shares subject to the option vest monthly over 48 months beginning on the one-month anniversary of the vesting commencement date, such that the option shall be fully vested and exercisable on the four-year anniversary of the vesting commencement date, provided in each case that the holder is then providing services to us in accordance with the terms of the 2018 Plan.